 - Be determined to only choose a seat that offers rear facing as an option until at least 18kg.

 - Know whether your car has isofix, top tethers, and / or full 3 point seatbelts.
 The make and model won’t give you the correct information.
 You need to physically check your car.

-And lastly, while receiving a discount on a premium seat is an amazing opportunity, if you can afford the best seat for your child and they aren’t at the Baby Expo, it isn’t worth the discount… Take full advantage of baby expo show specials on diapers, clothing, baby wraps and baby toiletries and invest in the BEST when it matters the most.
+And lastly, while receiving a discount on a premium seat is an amazing opportunity, if you can afford the best seat for your child and they aren’t at the Baby Expo or on sale, it isn’t worth the discount… Take full advantage of baby expo show and Black Friday specials on diapers, clothing, baby wraps and baby toiletries and invest in the BEST when it matters the most.

 Car seats save lives.